1. Submission procedure and workflow

 Complaints and appeal process

 Authors of rejected manuscripts can appeal against the thematic PCI decision within 30 days of receiving it, by contacting the managing board of the thematic PCI at the contact email address.
-Appeals will be considered by the specialist recommender(s) that handled the manuscript and the thematic PCI Managing Board.
-Decisions following appeal are final.
+Appeals will be considered by the specialist recommender(s) who handled the manuscript and the thematic PCI Managing Board.
+Decisions following the appeal are final.

 Data sharing and reproducibility